-Impacts Assessment Risk Mitigation Disturbance or damage of habitats, biodiversity, or cultural resources The Program will not finance any activities which have the potential to directly or indirectly affect natural or critical habitats and tangible or intangible cultural resources.
-Such sub-projects will not be eligible for financing Null NA Large use of land, water, energy and other natural resources The Program will support solar panels installation works.
-Solar panels may also need water for cooling and cleaning.
-Water may also be used for dust suppression during panel transportation and installation.
-Low The anticipated water usage and wastewater generation are expected to be managed efficiently under related national legal framework.
-Existing infrastructures will be used for water supply and wastewater management during construction/installation and operation phases.
-Environment pollution from heavy emissions, discharges and solid waste The Program will not support any activities causing environmental pollution with heavy emissions, liquid discharges, or large amounts of solid waste.
-However, the increased use of solar PV panels can result in growing volumes of PV waste after the end-of-life PV use (30 years).
-Moderate The limited air and noise emissions during construction are expected to be managed efficiently under related national legal framework.
-The disposal of damaged or discarded panels will be through the manufacturer/supplier take back policy.
-If not, recycling will be
+Impacts Assessment Risk Mitigation

+Disturbance or damage The Program will not finance any Null NA

+of habitats, biodiversity, activities which have the potential

+or cultural resources to directly or indirectly affect

+natural or critical habitats and

+tangible or intangible cultural

+resources.
+Such sub-projects will

+not be eligible for financing

+Large use of land, water, The Program will support solar Low The anticipated water

+energy and other natural panels installation works.
+Solar usage and wastewater

+resources panels may also need water for generation are expected

+cooling and cleaning.
+Water may to be managed

+also be used for dust suppression efficiently under related

+during panel transportation and national legal

+installation. framework.
+Existing

+infrastructures will be

+used for water supply

+and wastewater

+management during

+construction/installation

+and operation phases.

+Environment pollution The Program will not support any Moderate The limited air and noise

+from heavy emissions, activities causing environmental emissions during

+discharges and solid pollution with heavy emissions, construction are

+waste liquid discharges, or large amounts expected to be

+of solid waste.
+However, the managed efficiently

+increased use of solar PV panels under related national

+can result in growing volumes of legal framework.

+PV waste after the end-of-life PV The disposal of

+use (30 years). damaged or discarded

+panels will be through

+the

+manufacturer/supplier

+take back policy.
+If not,

+recycling will be